andyjgao/andyjgao/content/blog/key-takeaways-after-graduating-college.md

 aliases = []
 date = 2020-04-30T04:00:00Z
-description = "3 Lessons I learned after graduating college" draft = true images = ["/images/keyTakeAwaysCollege.jpg"]
+description = "3 Lessons I learned after graduating college" images = ["/images/keyTakeAwaysCollege.jpg"]
 tags = ["Education"]
 title = "Key Takeaways After Graduating College"

 +++
 It's been almost one full semester since I graduated college.
-And it has given me some proper time to reflect on my experience, what I've learned, and the lessons I got of out it.
+And it has given me some proper time to reflect on my experience, what I've learned, and lessons I got of out it.

 Here are some key takeaways:

 ## Pursue Learning, Not Grades

 I came into college majoring in Business.
 Then, I transferred into Information Systems intending to also minor in Computer Science.
 But eventually, I dropped the minor before graduating.

-I was all over the place in college, but I gained a key lesson from it. **You should pursue learning, not grades.**
+I was all over the place in college, but I gained a valuable insight from it. **You should pursue learning, not grades.**

 I started as a business major because I wanted to be an entrepreneur and thought it would provide me the necessary skills to do so.
 After a semester in, I was doing relatively well thanks to my high school econ teacher (You rock Mr. Scinto).
 But none of the classes interested me.
 I wanted to _create_ and _build_ instead of learning the 4Ps and the 5Cs of marketing.